As Chairman of IADAA I would like to welcome you to our website.

 Since Roman times, collecting of antiquities has made an important contribution to education, and from the 18th to the early 20th century the “Grand Tour” (as well as fostering the acquisition of ancient objects in the countries visited) led to a better understanding of our cultural roots.
 Private collections have formed the core of all collections of ancient art in the great museums.
 This tradition also resulted in a vast number of antiquities being stored safely in private collections all over Europe, the USA and elsewhere, and it is these objects that circulate on the market, becoming available from time to time for other collectors to buy.
 It is time to emphasize that collecting ancient art is an expression of enthusiasm, passion and respect for the cultural achievements of our ancestors.
 It is also about learning, understanding and preservation – the exact opposite of destruction.

-It goes without saying that what is going on in Iraq and Syria, first from the human perspective and then also from the cultural and historical viewpoint, is as abhorrent to members of IADAA as it is to everyone else.
+It goes without saying that what has happened in Iraq and Syria, first from the human perspective and then also from the cultural and historical viewpoint, is as abhorrent to members of IADAA as it is to everyone else.
 One should know that no serious collector or dealer would ever knowingly buy freshly looted objects.
 There is an effective European ban on the trade in objects from Iraq and Syria, for which there is no provenance pre-1990 and pre-2011 respectively.
 Against general expectations, no objects of any importance from Syria have surfaced in Europe or the USA recently.
 This has been confirmed by UNESCO representatives and custom officials, Interpol and the FBI during various conferences and meetings attended by board members of IADAA, so this information is first-hand.

 Protection “in situ”